 It’s a tough world out there.
-Your kids see how hard you work and may feel more comfortable sharing their issues and concerns with their grandparents, who are probably less judgmental.
+Your kids see how hard you work and may feel more comfortable sharing their issues and concerns with their grandparents, who will probably be less judgemental.
 If your child dreams of becoming an astronaut, grandparents have the power to encourage him or her.
 If a family is struggling, grandparents can just be there to listen and provide empathy for their fears.

 Your Kids Can Learn About the Past

-There was a time in the not so distant past where our lives were not ruled by technology.
+There was a time in the not-so-distant past where our lives were not ruled by technology.
 Grandparents love to share how different their own lives were when everyone wasn’t so tethered to a digital world.
-Add in their favorite music and pop bands and grandparents like to tune into the “good old days.”
+Add in their favorite music and pop bands, and grandparents tune in to the “good old days.”
 Kids will love seeing pictures of their grandparents doing their “favorite things” and come to understand how different life was back then and how different their own lives could be moving forward.

 Grandparents Can Help Kids Do Good for Others

 The elder generation may also place a high value on volunteering at religious and social service organizations.
-They may ask to bring the kids along with them at events like sorting donations at a food bank, packing school supplies, and purchasing warm coats for needy children.
-Participating in these kinds of activities will teach your children about compassion and learning to “heal the world.”
+They may ask to bring the kids along with them at events like sorting donations at a food bank, packing school supplies and purchasing warm coats for needy children.
+Participating in these kinds of activities will teach your children about compassion.

 Your Kids Can Learn About and Share Their Values

-Grandparents have an opportunity to share their own values, which may or may not be consistent with those of their own children.
-Values like the importance of getting a good education, of staying close to family and of being kind to children at school who may be physically and mentally-challenged offers a strong background.
+Grandparents have an opportunity to share values like the importance of getting a good education, staying close to family and being kind to children at school who may be physically and mentally challenged offer a strong background.
 Listening to their grandparents will teach your kiddos how to incorporate their values into their everyday lives.
 The influence of positive role models is critical as children tend to model the behaviors they see.